rolodoom/omnifood/README.md

 Have a bug or an issue with this template?
 [Open a new issue](https://github.com/rolodoom/monifood/issues) here on GitHub.

-## About
+## License

-This code is released under the [GPL-3.0 license](https://raw.githubusercontent.com/rolodoom/omnifood/master/LICENSE), which means you have the four freedoms to run, study, share, and modify the software.
+This code is released under the [GPL-3.0](https://raw.githubusercontent.com/rolodoom/omnifood/master/LICENSE) license, which means you have the four freedoms to run, study, share, and modify the software.
 Any derivative work must be distributed under the same or equivalent license terms.